 Posted in Uncategorized Tagged computer, microsoft, outlook, productivity Comments Off on Achievement unlocked: maintain “inbox zero” for a year

-Linux is awesome in the sense that any and all kinds of software you’d ever need, is available for free – legally.
+Linux is awesome in the sense that any and all kinds to software you’d ever need, is available for free.
 It’s easy to see why people are so fond of it.
 Until you need to install new hardware, like a graphics card or, in this case, a TV tuner card.
 Then all hell breaks loose.
 Continue reading